FDI levels rise but volatility set to continue – exclusive report

 The number of greenfield foreign direct investment projects jumped by 18% in 2021, just shy of the level reached in the pre-pandemic year of 2019, according to a new report on FDI.

-The Global FDI Annual Report 2022, produced by Just Drinks parent GlobalData and sister site Investment Monitor, shows the number of projects totalled 16,516 last year.
+The Global FDI Annual Report 2022, produced by Just Food parent GlobalData and sister site Investment Monitor, shows the number of projects totalled 16,516 last year.

 As Covid vaccinations became more widespread, economies began to reopen, as the ‘living with Covid’ era began.
 Investors were quick to respond, leading to a robust rebound in global FDI levels.
 However, companies are still faced with a raft of lingering issues such as supply chain disruptions and changing consumer demand patterns, as well as several more geopolitical factors to further muddy the FDI waters.